supavapes/supavapes-wp/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.2.0 =

+* Improved: Enhanced cache purging messages to display the purge status for each module individually.
+* Improved: The Breeze error notice for file/folder permission issues and missing files/folders will no longer appear when the cache system is OFF.
+* Fix: To prevent caching of Cloudflare firewall headers, use Cache-Control headers and Page Rules.
+* Fix: The issue with incorrect default options being saved for HTML optimization Tab settings has been fixed.
+* Fix: Resolved an issue where links remained cached even after being added to the 'Never Cache URL(s)' list.

+= 2.1.20 =

+* Fix: Resolved an issue where the lazy load library was being loaded even when not enabled.
+This occurred in rare instances.
+* Fix: Enhanced Lazy-Load functionality to prevent conflicts with the "Elementor" and "EWWW Image Optimizer" plugins.
+* Fix: Updated the Heartbeat option range to include "Default," "30 to 120 seconds," and "Disable" settings.
+* Fix: Pages/Posts and Custom Post Types containing the Gutenberg block "Latest Comments" will now have their cache reset when a comment is added, deleted, or edited.
+The comment must be approved for the cache reset to occur.
+* Fix: Enhanced validation for URLs added to the “Never Cache URL(s)” option.

+= 2.1.19 =

+* Fix: The 'Never cache URL(s)' option is now compatible with URLs that contain non-ASCII characters.
+* Fix: Enhance the plugin update process by implementing new functionality to remove related cron jobs automatically.

+= 2.1.18 =

+* Fix: By setting WooCommerce pages as the homepage, all website pages were excluded from caching.
+This issue has now been successfully fixed for both the single site and multisite environments.

+= 2.1.17 =

+* Fix: Errors have been resolved during the activation, deactivation, updating, and deletion of plugins and themes from ManageWP.
+* Fix: The 'Host Google Fonts Locally' feature has been improved to prevent PHP warnings.
+* Fix: Improved multi-site sub-directory sub-site detection, ensuring the correct handling of blog_id for cache storage and cache purging.

+= 2.1.16 =

+* Fix: Refactor the handling of the woocommerce_after_product_object_save hook to ensure it is only executed once per request when  products  updated via the  API.

+= 2.1.15 =

+* Fix: Addressed vulnerabilities related to Broken Access Control and Cross-Site Scripting (XSS) as discovered by Patchstack.

 = 2.1.14 =